roykho/woocommerce-geolocation-based-products/readme.txt

 = This plugin does not seem to working, anything I set to hide is not hiding. =

 This plugin utilizes the IP address of the visitor to obtain location information.
 If this IP is somehow blocked or is unknown, there is no way for this plugin to know which country the visitor is from.
 In this case, nothing will be hidden.
+Furthermore, you can test the IP coming into your site using this http://ip-api.com/ to know which area it is determining the IP is from.
+Sometimes this information could be wrong due to the IP servers have not been updated..etc.

 == Screenshots ==